charleslbryant/going-agile/Planning.md

 ###v2.0

 Going agile, we moved to team release planning.
 Releases are planned by the full team in an all hands quarterly meeting.
 In the release planning meeting we review the backlog as a team.
 The product manager gives a brief overview of each item in the backlog and sets the priority for them.
-Then the team agrees on what release to align the prioritized items under.
+The team agrees on what release to align the prioritized items under.

 Then the releases are set on a monthly schedule that consists of 2 sprints.
 By the end of the 1-2 hour meeting the releases for the next quarter are scheduled.
 This is still waterfall'ish in my opinion, but we got rid of the infexibility and hard deadlines.
 It was no longer a bad thing to extend a deadline or remove an item from a release as long as it wasn't expected by a customer or affected an external agreement.